CLOSE X

 Day Trips From Prague

-More things to do include the many good day trips from Prague you can take.
+There are several worthwhile day trips from Prague you can take.

 an old city and castle seen on a day tour from Prague

-A view of Cesky Krumlov / photo: Jim Ferri
+A view of Cesky Krumlov

 One of the most popular day trips from Prague is to Cesky Krumlov, a UNESCO World Heritage Site in southern Bohemia.
-About a two-hour drive south of the city, it’s a town of winding lanes, cobbled streets, and Renaissance buildings.
+About a two-hour drive south of the city, it’s a town of winding lanes, cobbled streets, and Renaissance buildings…and Cesky Krumlov castle, a fairytale chateau perched on a hilltop in the middle of town.
+Below the castle, the Vitava River makes a dramatic horseshoe slice right through the middle of town.
+Hollywood couldn’t have designed it any better.

 Another good day trip from Prague is to Pilsen, about 1½-hours by train or bus from the capital.
 Pilsen is the birthplace of beer, the #1 reason for its popularity, and tours of the Pilsner Urquell Brewery are a favorite.